apache/gravitino/rfc/rfc-2/rfc-2.md

 + Support for zone statistics.
 (Follow up to add)
 + Support for schemas statistics.
 (Follow up to add)
 + Support for tables, mview statistics, including total number of rows and `columns statistics` etc.
-+ Support `columns statistics`, including MIN and MAX values, ranger of values, number of the distinct values etc.
++ Support `columns statistics`, including `MIN` and `MAX` values, ranger of values, number of the distinct values etc.

 ### System Tables

 `Graviton` allows manipulation of metadata through SQL in addition to providing a RESTful API.

-`Graviton`'s metadata is stored in the back-end storage layer, They are abstracted as a set of system tables, different users can access different data base on authorization.
+`Graviton`'s metadata is stored in the back-end storage layer, They are abstracted as a set of system tables, different users can access different data through authorization.

 You can use SQL to operation `Graviton` system metadata, e.g:
 + If you execute `SELECT * FROM system.lakehouse WEHRE name = 'foo'` statements, then return lakehouse's all information,